-Nowhere is our commitment to future generations more tested than in how we treat the environment we give to them.
-Developing the models for true sustainability must happen now, before it’s too late to sufficiently respond to climate change and rising sea levels, extreme weather, and prolonged drought.
+Our children and grandchildren are counting on us to save the planet from the perils of climate change.
+Developing the models for true sustainability must happen now, before it’s too late to sufficiently respond to climate change, rising sea levels, extreme weather events, and prolonged drought.

 Data repeatedly proves the threat of climate change is urgent, and we must take action now to reverse its effects.
 Combatting our growing climate crisis will require us to take significant, bipartisan steps.
 I spoke with the San Diego Union Tribune about my environmental priorities as a member of the Energy and Commerce Committee.
 Read more about it, in this piece.